TheGhosterYT/-D3V1L-Bot-Commands/README.md

 some need the prefix {d+}
 ***********************************************************
 d+serverinfo
-:shows all the info of the server, literlly all!!
+:shows all the info of the server, litterly all!!

 d+meme
 :shows a random meme